stamford-syntax-club/onboarding-basics/docs/loops.md

 ```

 <aside>
-💡 Hint: You can combine String and numbers by using “ **+** “ operators in javascript.
+💡 Hint: You can combine String and numbers by using “ **+** “ operators in JavaScript.

 </aside>
 <br/>